People don’t take trips… trips take people.

 Following in the footsteps of Rob Roy

 And this is the area where Rob Roy, from the MacGregor clan, a rancher turned bandit who looked very much like Schlinder, the one of the list, moved.
-I don’t know if he did very often the West Highland Way or just the stage from Rowardennan to Inverarnan, but the point is that walking along the paths used by the most famous leader of the MacGregors, we come to Inversnaid, where we can see some waterfalls magnificent.
+I don’t know if he did very regularly the West Highland Way or just the stage from Rowardennan to Inverarnan, but the point is that walking along the paths used by the most famous leader of the MacGregors, we come to Inversnaid, where we can see some waterfalls magnificent.
 It’s a good place to stop, eat and rest, because the part that comes now from is the hardest.

 The next four miles, from Inversnaid to before Doune, are really exhausting.
 The path is a series of small slopes, along a narrow enough path that constantly forces you to have to lift your legs more than you should.
 There are even three or four stretches where the rocks completely hide the path, making it difficult to move if you go with a large backpack loaded on your back.
 They are not difficult stretches, but fatigue, weight and humidity complicate it quite a bit.

 The scenery, of course, is still fantastic, with Loch Lomond on the left and a fairy forest on the right.
-While I was standing taking photos, I was approached by a couple who caught my eye on the first day: they were both very loaded, and with gray pants and a blue jacket.
+While I was standing taking photos, I was approached by a couple who caught my eye on the first day: they were both very loaded, and with grey pants and a blue jacket.
 They are Germans, and they carry the tent on top, even though the night before they spent it in a hostel because it was all muddy.
 They also charge a reflex and also end up taking 90% of the photos with the mobile.
 This makes me feel less of a load donkey.

 Towards the other side of the lake

 The way torment ends right on a beach, with fantastic views to the south of the lake, as the beach draws an L entering inside.
-For a kilometer the way moves away from the lake to return briefly before finally leaving Loch Lomond.
+For a kilometre, the way moves away from the lake to return briefly before finally leaving Loch Lomond.
 The route continues for another three and a half miles, but I have a bothy (a mix between hobbit house and Indian tent) waiting for me on the other side of the lake.
 With your permission, I will lift the orange ball.